jlingford/personal-website/content/blog/sticklebacks.md

 ## DNA fragility in the parallel evolution of pelvic reduction in stickleback fish

-There is an amazing evolutionary biology paper out this week in Science: [DNA fragility in the parallel evolution of pelvic reduction in stickleback fish](https://www.science.org/doi/10.1126/science.aan1425), by Kathleen Xie and coauthors.
+There is an amazing evolutionary biology paper out in Science, titled [DNA fragility in the parallel evolution of pelvic reduction in stickleback fish](https://www.science.org/doi/10.1126/science.aan1425).
+This is work by Kathleen Xie and coauthors based out of the Kingsley lab at Stanford University.

 ![pic1](/images/fish/p1.jpg)